 You will be joining a team of 14 forward thinking doctors in a dynamic trust, able to effect changes in our service.
-The trust is proud of the service which maintains a high profile with continuous investment.
-The department has several senior leaders within the trust, medical school and beyond.

 As a consultant group we mostly have young families and so promote part time working and diverse portfolios to make our jobs balanced and sustainable.